classgraph/classgraph/README.md

 // Mechanism 2: Call the following after calling .scan():

+// First enable field indexing (it is disabled by default for efficiency).
+// This only needs to be done for Mechanism 2, not Mechanism 1:
+FastClasspathScanner FastClasspathScanner#enableFieldTypeIndexing()

+// Then after calling FastClasspathScanner#scan(), call:
 List<String> ScanResult#getNamesOfClassesWithFieldOfType(
         Class<?> fieldType | String fieldTypeName)

 ```

 ### 7. Finding files (even non-classfiles) anywhere on the classpath whose path matches a given string or regular expression